 You’ll be happy to hear that the Golden Retriever cross Husky doesn’t shed much at all - at least, nowhere near as much as the Siberian Husky!
 They’re technically low-shedding but will lose fur every now and then.
 A brush once or twice a week should do the trick, making this breed pretty low-maintenance in terms of grooming.

-Goberians are generally very healthy dogs with minimal health concerns.
+Goberians are generally very healthy dogs with minimal health problems.
 They are prone to putting on weight, which can lead to a lower lifespan and a host of avoidable diseases.
 Regular exercise and a good-quality diet can help to keep their weight in check.

 Golden Retriever cross Husky dogs have a slightly increased risk of some diseases and conditions.
 These include: